INL/BlackLab/site/docs/server/rest-api/corpus/parse-pattern/get.md

 Parse a text pattern, returning the JSON query structure without actually executing the search.

-This operation can be useful when e.g. building a query parser, especially if you want to be able to switch back and forth between the query parser and an input field where the user can manually enter Corpus Query Language.
+This operation can be useful when e.g. building a query parser, especially if you want to be able to switch back and forth between the query parser and an input field where the user can manually enter BlackLab Corpus Query Language.

 If you don't specify `pattlang`, the pattern type passed in `patt` will be autodetected (CorpusQL or JSON query structure).
 But if you know you're passing in JSON, it's best to set `pattlang` to `json`.
 This will give a relevant error message if parsing fails.